cathalnoonan/dotfiles_ubuntu/README.md

    source ~/.dotfiles/_env.sh
    ```
    > **Note**:
-   > - There will be errors in the conosle after running this command.
+   > - There will be an error in the conosle after running this command.

 4. Run initial setup
    ```sh
    dotfiles_install
    ```
    > **Note**:
+   > - Setup will take a few minutes.
    > - The sudo password may be requested during this process.
+   > - You will need to enter `Y` and press `ENTER` during the process.
    > - Docker setup will introduce one or two 20 second delays while running this command.
-   > - Homebrew will also prompt to press ENTER.

 5. Reload config
    ```sh